forcequitOS/Focustomize/README.md

 Saving me from going insane - [Claude](https://claude.ai) and [ChatGPT](https://chatgpt.com).

-<sub>To my knowledge, this is the first project that actually does something this far with Focus modes, I hope you enjoy, and I hope this inspires other people to do wacky stuff like this!</sub>
+<sub>To my knowledge, this is the first project that actually does something like this with Focus modes, I hope this inspires others to experinment a little bit too!</sub>

-<sub>* Private SF Symbols aren't supported yet, if you know of a way to easily use them on macOS, get in contact with me!</sub>
+<sub>* Private SF Symbols aren't supported yet, if you know of a way to easily use them on macOS, contact me!</sub>